nuxencs/seasonpackarr/docs/product-specs/v1-upgrade.md

 1. Install the v1.0.0 binary or container image.
 2. Start seasonpackarr while the Autobrr filter is disabled.
 3. Check the seasonpackarr log.
 If it reports an old setting, remove that setting and start the service again.
+If it reports a database initialization error, check the directory permissions, volume mount, and free space.
+Confirm that `seasonpackarr.db` exists in the expected location before continuing.
 4. Open `http://host:port/api/healthz/readiness` in a browser.
 A ready service returns `OK`.
 5. Reload the Autobrr filter and confirm the External order one more time.